Zach Ertz Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Season Stats

-- Ertz has caught 60 passes on 93 targets for 638 yards and five touchdowns, averaging 39.9 yards per game.
+- Ertz has collected 638 receiving yards (39.9 per game) and five touchdowns, reeling in 60 balls on 93 targets.

+- The Cardinals, who rank 10th in the NFL in points scored, have attempted a pass 54.1% of the time while running the football 45.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Ertz's matchup with the Cowboys.